SamL98/GhDB/README.md

 Run `install.sh` once.

-Then every time run the script `GhDBServer.java` from Ghidra.
+Then every time you want to sync the debugger with Ghidra, run the script `GhiDBServer.java` from Ghidra and then run the command `ghstart` in LLDB.

+NOTE: When running `ghstart`, the image you are debugging should already be loaded, i.e. a common pattern might be:

+1. `b main`
+2. `r`
+3. `ghstart`

-Once in lldb, prefix command you want to send to Ghidra with "gh".
+Once in lldb, prefix breakpoint commands you want to send to Ghidra with "gh".
 Currently supported command are:

 * `b -> ghb`
 * `br -> ghbr`
 * `breakpoint -> ghbreakpoint`
-* `n -> ghn`
-* `s -> ghs`